LDSM-ON/Geo-Resistivity-meter/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+**Observations:**

+1. The code is under development and may not be fully functional or optimized.

+2. For the code to work correctly, the imported modules must be available in the execution environment, and any other dependencies must be installed.

 ### Prerequisites

 In this code, to run the Geo-Resistivity-Meter software, you will need the following prerequisites: